|

 families cope with and overcome extraordinary obstacles—and learn

-is sometimes funny, sometimes sad, always thought–provoking, and
+about themselves during the process.
+MY HEART VS. THE REAL WORLD is sometimes funny, sometimes sad, always thought–provoking, and

 months premature with bradycardia (an abnormally low heart rate).